-Learning to Sew Part 3: How to Sew Basic Seams
+How to Sew Basic Seams — Part 3

 Seams are used to join two panels of fabric together.
 They are most often used for sewing larger projects like covers or awnings.
-There are several different methods for sewing a seam, and we’re going to cover two of the most popular options: an overlapping seam and a semi-flat felled seam.
+They are also used in marine canvas projects such as dodgers, biminis and boat covers.
+There are several different methods for sewing a seam, and we’re going to cover two of the most popular options: an overlapping seam and a semi flat felled seam.

-If you’d like to learn more about seams, check out our Seam Construction video (200333XHT) featuring the three most popular seams for canvas for more of an in-depth look at seam techniques.
+If you’d like to learn more about seams, check out our video, "The 3 Most Popular Seams for Canvas" (#200333XHT) featuring the most commonly used seams in canvaswork for more of an in-depth look at seam techniques.

 When you're ready to move on, head over to Part 4 in the Learning to Sew Series: "How to Finish Edges" (#200624XHT).